mharen/mharen.github.io/blog/2012/2012-07-building-cabers-for-your-summer.md

 Let’s face it: you’re not an Olympian.
 Great, I’m relieved to get that out of the way.

 Starting with the Summer games in 2008, my company has held its own version of the Olympics.
-We had a fantastically <a href="http://www.rovisys.com/staticContent/Pictures/RovOlympics2008/index.html">memorable time in 2008</a>, and <a href="http://www.rovisys.com/staticContent/Pictures/WinterOlympics2010/index.html">again in 2010</a> (Winter), and are ramping up again for the 2012 games on Friday.
+We had a fantastically [memorable time in 2008](http://www.rovisys.com/staticContent/Pictures/RovOlympics2008/index.html), and [again in 2010](http://www.rovisys.com/staticContent/Pictures/WinterOlympics2010/index.html) (Winter), and are ramping up again for the 2012 games on Friday.

 My contribution to the organization of the event this year is the caber toss.
 Or really just the cabers themselves.
-Apparently a <a href="http://en.wikipedia.org/wiki/Caber_toss">caber toss</a> is a Scottish thing where you launch 175 lb., 19’ birch trees (the cabers) for distance and accuracy.
+Apparently a [caber toss](http://en.wikipedia.org/wiki/Caber_toss) is a Scottish thing where you launch 175 lb., 19’ birch trees (the cabers) for distance and accuracy.
 Obviously we’re not going to do exactly that (we’re a bunch of wee engineers) so our approximation will be constructed from pool noodles.
 Approximate equipment for an approximate event (this isn’t actually an *Olympic *event), I guess.

 Here’s how I made ours.